berensp/berensp.github.io/_posts/2025-02-22-safetyism.md

 But then came the negative externalities:
 - **Postponed adulthood.** Grown children living with their parents indefinitely, being insured by their parents, and even having have their parents phone their manager if there's a problem at work.
 - **"Safe spaces," "trigger warnings," "microaggressions".** What began as concern and sensitivity has evolved into a doctrine of emotional safety; first normalized, then celebrated, and finally codified in our universities, corporations, and government agencies.
-- **Emasculated men.** As institutions and bureaucracies replaced men's traditional role as protectors, they stripped away a core source of meaning and identity.
+- **Hombres emasculados.** As institutions and bureaucracies replaced men's traditional role as protectors, they stripped away a core source of meaning and identity.
 This void helped create Jordan Peterson, who speaks to young men who find themselves obsolete in a world where safety comes prepackaged.

 On that last point, Peterson's doctrine of personal responsibility entails ditching your comforts and taking on sufferings and burdens as a means to personal growth and meaning.
 A few men from my church and I just embarked on this faith-based fraternity program together, and I noticed it right away how good it is to have quality guy time—and not just drinking buddies, but something that goes a little deeper.